alnmathw/fast-parse-combinator-in-ocaml/README.md

 $ make test
 ```

-No dependencies is required to use this library.
+No dependencies are required to use this library.